-MICROL201 Microbiology II Lab (1)
+MICR0L201 Microbiology II Lab (1)

-This course covers laboratory exercises demonstrating the natural occurrences and processes of microbes in the environment and gene transfer in bacteria along with techniques for the isolation and identification of pathogens, and the use of microbes in industry.
+This course covers laboratory exercises demonstrating the natural occurrences and processes of microbes in the environment and gene transfer in bacteria along with techniques for the isolation and identification of pathogens and the use of microbes in industry.
+Course name changed to Advanced Microbiology Lab effective Spring 2024.